 Center for Academic Achievement

 The Center for Academic Achievement at FGCU offers various programs and services to support academic success.
-The Academic Retention Program is staffed with professional, Academic Retention Coordinator available to provide individualized academic coaching and workshops to support students.
-Additionally, the Instructional Support Program offers a Math and Science Tutoring Lab and Supplemental Instruction to all FGCU students.
+The Academic Retention Program is staffed with professional, Academic Success Coordinator available to provide individualized academic coaching and workshops to support students.
+Additionally, the Instructional Support Program offers a Tutoring Lab and Supplemental Instruction to all FGCU students.

 More information about the CAA programs and services may be found below: